Tweed New Haven Airport, New Haven, CT

 FBO services through Robinson Aviation include a courtesy car and car rentals.

-Also available on this field is taxi or limo service with M7 Ride or A&S Taxi.
-Lyft is available with the app but Uber isn’t licensed at this airport.
-If you plan on longer distance ground travel this airport is close to Union station where you can choose Amtrak or Greyhound.
+Also available at this field is taxi or limo service with M7 Ride or A&S Taxi.
+Lyft is available with the app, but Uber isn’t licensed at this airport.
+If you plan on longer-distance ground travel, this airport is close to Union Station, where you can choose Amtrak or Greyhound.

 Where To Stay

-As the home of Yale University get ready to drop some money for a place to stay here.
-Least expensive place I could find is the Quality Inn which is 3.1 mile from the airport.
-The reviews aren’t great but the price makes it fills up fast at certain times of the year.
-If you just need a bed and a shower it looks fine.
+As the home of Yale University, get ready to drop some money for a place to stay here.
+The least expensive place I could find is the Quality Inn, which is 3.1 miles from the airport.
+The reviews aren’t great, but the price makes it fill up fast at certain times of the year.
+If you just need a bed and a shower, it looks fine.

-Next up are the New Haven Hotel and the Cambria Hotel both of these have better ratings.
-They are quite a bit more expensive but are still within the 5 mile range of the airport.
-Hampton Inn & Suites comes in at 4.7 mile from the field.
+Next up are the New Haven Hotel and the Cambria Hotel, both of which have better ratings.
+They are quite a bit more expensive but are still within the 5-mile range of the airport.
+Hampton Inn & Suites comes in at 4.7 miles from the field.

 Where To Eat

-Depending on your preference if you are going to venture out there is Biagetti’s and Brazi’s for Italian or Sandpiper Restaurant and Lobster Shack for Seafood.
+Depending on your preference, if you venture out, there is Biagetti’s and Brazi’s for Italian, or Sandpiper Restaurant and Lobster Shack for seafood.
 The seafood restaurants are closest to the airport in East Haven.

-Other options include Frank Pepe Pizzeria Napolentana known for coal-fired, thin crust pizza.
+Other options include Frank Pepe Pizzeria Napoletana, known for coal-fired, thin-crust pizza.
 This city is famous for New Haven-style pizza.
 Some think it’s the best anywhere.

 Where To Drink

-As mentioned, if your staying in the terminal The Grazing Goat is the place to find a beer or mixed drink.
-If you’re heading to a nearby hotel it’s possible there will be a bar waiting for you inside.
-If not the bar in the Lobster Shack is fairly close to the airport.
+As mentioned, if you’re staying in the terminal, The Grazing Goat is the place to find a beer or mixed drink.
+If you’re heading to a nearby hotel, there may be a bar waiting for you inside.
+If not, the bar in the Lobster Shack is conveniently located near the airport.

 Looking for somewhere closer to downtown New Haven?
-If you’re a tequila fan the Geronimo Tequila Bar and Southwest Grill has an extension collection and you might find a new favorite.
+If you’re a tequila fan, the Geronimo Tequila Bar and Southwest Grill has an extensive collection, and you might find a new favorite.

 Things To Do

 The famed Yale University Art Gallery is the oldest in the country and houses an impressive collection containing works by Picasso and Van Gogh.
-The gallery is free and open to the public Tue-Sun, closed Mondays.
+The gallery is free and open to the public Tuesday through Sunday, closed Mondays.

-Another notable place to visit would be the Beinecke Rare Book and Manuscript Library where you can see one of the world’s largest rare book and manuscripts collections.
-This beautiful iconic structure includes everything from Egyptian papyrus to an original Gutenberg Bible.
+Another notable place to visit is the Beinecke Rare Book and Manuscript Library, where you can see one of the world’s largest rare book and manuscript collections.
+This beautiful, iconic structure features a diverse collection, ranging from Egyptian papyrus to an original Gutenberg Bible.

 If you’re the outdoorsy type, fear not!
 East Rock Park offers great trails and a stunning view of the city.
 West Rock Ridge State Park is another good spot for hiking trails.

-Outdoor history buffs can find an adventure filled with history in a trip to the Grove Street Cemetery.
+Outdoor history buffs can find an adventure-filled trip with history on a trip to the Grove Street Cemetery.
 It was the first chartered burial ground in the United States.

 Visit jettreks.com and sign up for more small airports with big personalities.